-The protection of marine turtles, right whales, beach mice, shorebirds, and their habitats, as well as nearshore hardbottom are primary environmental concerns within this subregion.
-Sensitive areas for shorebirds include Ponce Inlet (Smyrna Dunes Park, Disappearing Island) and Bethune Beach.
-Sensitive areas for beach mice include Smyrna Dunes Park.
-Within that area, natural communities identified as primary and secondary dunes as well as scrub dunes, back dunes, coastal scrub and or coastal strand all provide essential habitat for beach mouse populations.
+The protection of marine turtles, right whales, beach mice, shorebirds, gopher tortoises and their habitats, as well as nearshore hardbottom, are primary environmental concerns within this subregion.
+Sensitive areas for shorebirds include Ponce Inlet (Lighthouse Point Park, Smyrna Dunes Park, Disappearing Island) Daytona Beach Shores and Bethune Beach.
+Sensitive areas for beach mice include Smyrna Dunes Park (SDP) and the North Beach neighborhood Park at Sapphire Road.
+Within SPD, natural communities identified as primary and secondary dunes as well as scrub dunes, back dunes, coastal scrub and or coastal strand all provide essential habitat for beach mouse populations and host shorebird nesting.
 Additionally, primary dunes and secondary dunes that occur on private lands are important for resilience of those developed lands and sustaining wildlife populations and should be maintained or restored.
-These areas can be subject to change as conditions change, and coordination with the FWC Regional Species Conservation Biologist for the FWC region where your project is occurring is encouraged during project development.
+These areas can be subject to change as conditions change, and coordination with the FWC Regional Species Conservation Biologist for the FWC region where the project is occurring is encouraged during project development.
 This is the northernmost subregion where hardbottom habitat may occur.
-Construction activities during the marine turtle nesting season of May 1 through October 31 were authorized in the permit for placement of dredged material from maintenance of Ponce de Leon Inlet on the downdrift beach.
-Project design and method of construction may be restricted to avoid or minimize adverse impacts to marine turtles and their habitat.
+Construction activities during the marine turtle nesting season of May 1 through October 31 were authorized in 2023 in the department's permit for placement of dredged material from maintenance of Ponce de Leon Inlet on the downdrift beach.
+Future project design and method of construction may be restricted to avoid or minimize adverse impacts to marine turtles and other protected species and their habitat.